 McAfee Safe Connect isn’t the most robust or reliable VPN available.
 However, it was able to encrypt our web traffic.

-This is definitely not a great option if you’re looking for real security.
+This is definitely not a great option if you’re looking for strong security.
 If you’re on public Wi-Fi and want something light to encrypt your traffic, you may be ok using this VPN.

 McAfee Safe Connect VPN prices and subscriptions

-McAfee VPN's payment options are pretty straightforward: you'll pay anywhere from $2.49-7.49/mo (first year only).
-It only offers annual plans, there's no way to pay per month.
+McAfee VPN's payment options are pretty straightforward: you'll pay anywhere from $2.49-$5.83/mo.
+It only offers annual plans, so there's no way to pay per month.

 You can purchase the VPN alone, with McAfee security, or in the full bundle (McAfee Total Protection), including McAfee security and identity theft protection.
 You won’t get any extra VPN features by including security or identity protection, but you will expand the features available to you in the McAfee dashboard.